 Atlanta, GA, October 15, 2010 --(PR.com

-The new dVision 30-1080p LED projector inherits the field-proven reliability and exceptional optical qualities of DPI’s long-respected dVision series.
-Suitable for home entertainment venues with controlled ambient light, the dVision LED is quiet, elegantly designed and offers a diversity of system capabilities.
-Installation flexibility is assured through an extensive array of ultra-accurate optics, which provide throw ratios as short as .75:1 and as long as 6.5:1.
-Furthermore, the dVision’s quick-change motorized lens mount provides a broad range of horizontal and vertical lens shift, allowing the projectors to be placed in a wide variety of locations in relation to the screen.
+The new 35-WQXGA projector inherits the field-proven reliability and exceptional optical qualities of DPI’s long-respected dVision series.
+Suitable for home entertainment venues with medium to large screens, the dVision WQXGA is quiet, elegantly designed and offers a diversity of system capabilities.
+Installation flexibility is assured through an extensive array of ultra-accurate optics, which provide throw ratios as short as .8:1 and as long as 4.5:1.
+Further extending this flexibility is the availability of three different factory installed color wheel sets, allowing the user to select the projector / color wheel combination that provides the best balance of lumens and color depth for their venue.
+Projector lumens and black level can be further optimized to suit venue conditions through the straightforward adjustment of the motorized lens iris.
+Additionally, the dVision’s quick-change motorized lens mount provides a broad range of horizontal and vertical lens shift, allowing the projectors to be placed in a wide variety of locations in relation to the screen.
 Intuitive user controls and comprehensive source compatibility assure all dVision displays are simple to integrate, control and operate.

 About Digital Projection International